 The story constantly plays the historical events of Nigeria like a backing track, informing the story but never overwhelming it.
 The Biafran war, a backdrop for Ifeatu’s birth and her mother’s disappearance; a military coup leading to her arrest; and the oil bunkering activities in Rivers State surrounding her violent escape.
 The many moving parts of the film never result in a cog in the wheel.
 Ifeoma, who also doubles as the writer, is measured in her approach, never deviating from the characters and their motivations.

-The bumps are few, one is that sometimes the dialogue extends beyond necessity and another one happens in the end when Yali’s downfall is orchestrated by new elements we are not familiar with.
+The bumps are few; one is that sometimes the dialogue extends beyond necessity and another one happens when Yali is faced with new elements we are not familiar with.
 Nonetheless, the way her writing wields love in many ways in the film helps every moment of pain hit harder.
 Ifeatu’s grandmother (played by Tina Mba with hope and fear in her eyes as the child grows) is dedicated to her granddaughter’s life.
 The sisterhood provided by Odokoro’s Nnena keeps Ifeatu safe until it doesn’t, younger Yali’s (Joseph Momodu) twisted conditional love is a trapdoor, and Nii is a healing love that is steady and present even in death.

 Ifeoma’s stellar writing is matched by her eye for a shot.
 Framing each scene with a masterful degree of precision, you can see this in one scene where the camera pans from the top of a building to the car where Nnena and her new madam stand as she is resigned to a fate of sex work.
 Phoenix Fury is vibrant when needed, switching between Nigeria and Ghana with ease and colour.
 This is powered by production design dedicated to its time and tone, alongside sets that focus on the story instead of pomp.

 Phoenix Fury resolves itself in a divisive way.
-Your thirst for revenge is not satiated but you’re asked to sit with healing and wonder if revenge and that healing can coexist, if what is lost can be regained by taking.
-That resolution will divide its reception but it doesn’t take away from the talented filmmaking of Ifeoma Chukwuogo who has concocted a story of many elements into a brew that everyone will love drinking from.
+You’re asked to wonder, can revenge and healing coexist?
+That resolution will divide its reception but it doesn’t take away from the talented filmmaking of Ifeoma Chukwuogo who has concocted a story of many elements into a film that melds history with a tale of revenge.

 Phoenix Fury premiered at the 2024 Africa International Film Festival.